EA-Wardie/data-grid-laravel/README.md

 Also takes a color as a second parameter. this defaults to `grey`.

-**Other available definitions are `EnumDefinition` and `FileDefinition`. these are however still under construction and planned for later release.**
+**Other available definitions are `EnumDefinition` and `FileDefinition`. these are however still under construction and planned for later a release.**

 ## Conclusion
 This then concludes the documentation for data-grid-laravel.
 For question please contact [EA-wardie](https://github.com/EA-wardie).